 A diagnosis of the neurodermatitis begins with taking a thorough health history, including symptoms, and performing a physical exam.

 A misdiagnosis is possible because the symptoms of the neurodermatitis can mimic symptoms of other diseases, such as psoriasis, shingles, chicken pox ringworm, hives, poison ivy, or other forms of dermatitis.
-Because these ...more misdiagnosis »
+Because these and other conditions ...more misdiagnosis »

 Symptoms of Neurodermatitis